NeurIPS 2019 featured robot curling players and coffee makers

 Who knew robots could curl so well?
 A team hailing from Korea University and the Berlin Institute of Technology describe in a paper a machine — nicknamed Curly — that holds its own on real-world curling ice.
 An AI-based curling strategy and simulation engine guide the thrower robot, which autonomously drives and recognizes the field configuration thanks to a combination of traction control, cameras, and machine vision.

-As the researchers note, curling ice sheets are traditionally covered with pebbles, which change their condition over time depending on factors like temperature, humidity, ice makers, elapsed time since the maintenance ended, and amount of sweeping done during the game.
+As the researchers note, curling ice sheets are traditionally covered with pebbles, whose condition changes over time depending on factors like temperature, humidity, ice makers, elapsed time since the maintenance ended, and amount of sweeping during the game.
 The trajectory of the stones varies over time as a result.

 Curly contends with this by deploying a physics-based simulator designed to adjust parameters including throw angle, velocity, and curl direction until an optimal strategy is discovered.
-The robot’s thrower component performs this strategy on the ice sheet while holding and rotating a curling stone, which it releases by unfolding s gripper arm.
-As for the above-mentioned skip bit, it keeps tabs on the locations of the stones or the trajectories of said stones while accounting for variability.
+The robot’s thrower component performs this strategy on the ice sheet while holding and rotating a curling stone, which it releases by unfolding a gripper arm.
+A skip component keeps tabs on the locations and trajectories of stones while accounting for variability.

 According to the researchers, Curly performed well in on-the-ice experiments — namely, in classical game situations and when interacting with human opponents like a top-ranked Korean amateur high school team.
 They leave to future research using explainable AI techniques to gain a better understanding of critical shot impacts, allowing the robot to better learn from its mistakes.